simonmichael/hledger/doc/SPEC-lots.md

 ## Transaction balancing

 All journal entries, including lot-related ones, must pass normal transaction balancing.
+Transaction balancing is not aware of lots or capital gain.
+It

-When summing postings it uses their transacted costs if any.
+- sums postings using their transacted costs if any (ignoring cost basis)
-It ignores cost basis, and it ignores capital gain/loss postings, identified by their Gain account type.
+- ignores capital gain/loss postings, identified by their Gain account type.

-If the postings' sum is nonzero, and amountless postings exist, it can infer one balancing amount in each unbalanced commodity.
+- checks that the postings' sum is zero;
+  or if it is nonzero and there are postings with no amount, it infers the balancing amount (at most one per commodity).

-Note gain postings are ignored here too (so an amountless gain posting will remain amountless at this stage).
+Since gain postings are ignored here, an amountless gain posting will remain amountless at this stage.

 ## Disposal balancing

-Disposal transactions must also pass this additional balancing step (when running in lots mode).
+When running in lots mode, disposal transactions must pass another kind of balancing: disposal balancing, which checks or infers capital gain.
+It

-When summing postings it uses their cost basis if any (not their transacted cost); and it includes gain postings.
+- sums postings using their cost basis if any (not transacted cost)
+- checks that the postings' sum is zero;
+  or if it is nonzero, assumes the imbalance is the (implicitly) recorded capital gain

-A disposal transaction's total capital gain/loss is calculated by comparing the lot acquisition cost(s) for each dispose posting, and the total transacted disposal price.
+- calculates the capital gain (by comparing the lot acquisition cost(s) and the transacted disposal price)

-If an explicit gain posting (or more than one) exists in the transaction, it/they are expected to match the calculated gain.
+- checks that the recorded gain matches the calculated gain;
-Or if there is an amountless gain posting (at most one per commodity), its amount will be filled in.
+  or if the gain amount is missing, adds it (at most one per commodity);
-If there is no explicit gain posting at all, one will be generated; it will use the alphabetically first Gain account.
-Or if no Gain account is declared, it will use `revenue:gains`. <!-- `revenues:gain -->
+  or if there's no gain posting at all, adds one (using the alphabetically first Gain account, or if none is declared, `revenue:gains`). <!-- `revenues:gain -->

 ## Balance assertions